bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     cartesian.1.dot  -4 0 4 0 \
                   -5 0 5 0

-The 'cartesian-line' and 'cartesian-arrow' commands are similar, except for that the first one will draw connecting lines between all points, and the second one also adds an arrowhead at the very end of the line.
+The 'cartesian.1.line' and 'cartesian.1.arrow' commands are similar, except for that the first one will draw connecting lines between all points, and the second one also adds an arrowhead at the very end of the line.